-UPS reaches deal with union Teamsters to avert strike
+UPS reaches deal with Teamsters union to avert strike

 UPS called it a "win-win-win" deal.

-UPS chief executive Carole Tomé said the agreement continues to reward UPS staff with "industry-leading pay and benefits" while still allowing the company to stay competitive.
+UPS chief executive Carole Tomé said the agreement would continue to reward UPS staff with "industry-leading pay and benefits" while still allowing the company to stay competitive.

-UPS has the biggest unionised workforce of any company in the US, with more than 300,000 full- and part-time workers - such as drivers - represented by the union International Brotherhood of Teamsters.
+UPS has the biggest unionised workforce of any company in the US, with more than 300,000 full- and part-time workers - such as drivers - represented by the International Brotherhood of Teamsters union.

+A strike could have been significantly disruptive to the economy in the US, where the company carries an estimated quarter of the parcels shipped each day.

-The union had been holding practice strike pickets in recent weeks to pressure the company after talks broke off earlier this month.
+The union had been holding practice strike pickets in recent weeks to push the company after talks broke off earlier this month.
 It will now present the proposed five-year contract to its members for approval.

 Teamsters General President Sean M. O'Brien said UPS had agreed to spend $30bn (£23bn) more on workers as a result of union pressure.